Ranka Monastery: All You Need To Know About It Before Planning A Trip

 Photo: Prof Ranga Sai / Wikimedia Commons

-Rumtek Monastery, also known as the Dharma Chakra Centre, is the largest monastery in Sikkim.
+Rumtek Monastery, also known as the Dharma Chakra Centre, is the biggest monastery in Sikkim.
 It serves as the spiritual centre for the Karma Kagyu lineage of Tibetan Buddhism.
 The monastery was first built in the 16th century and was later rebuilt in the 1960s after being destroyed by fire.
 Its impressive golden roof shines brightly in the sun, inviting visitors to explore its traditional surroundings.
 Inside, the atmosphere is filled with quiet respect.

 Things To Do: Meditation, Prayer